Winston-Salem Live Music Guide

 - Wise Man – An Industry Hill staple known for bringing in some of the area’s best-known bands.
 Live music most Fridays and Saturdays, with outdoor patio shows and occasional multi-band festivals.

-Forsyth County's music scene doesn't end in Winston-Salem.
-From Clemmons to Kernersville, here are some top options.
+From Clemmons to Kernersville, here are some top options just outside the city.

 Live Music in Kernersville

-Whiskey, Taps & Tails in Clemmons regularly features some of the region’s top bands, along with golf simulators and a late-night food menu.
-About a mile away, Village Square Tap House also hosts live bands while offering pool, darts, and arcade games.
+Western Forsyth County features several live music hubs.
+In Clemmons, Whiskey, Taps & Tails regularly hosts some of the region’s top bands with also offering golf simulators, tons of big-screen TVs, and a late-night food menu.
+About a mile away, Village Square Tap House also hosts live bands and features pool tables and arcade games.

-In neighboring Lewisville, Incendiary Lewisville features live music on its outdoor patio most Fridays and Saturdays, weather permitting.
-Nearby, Old Nick Williams Distillery hosts weekend performances at its attached cocktail lounge, the Busted Barrel, which includes a multi-tiered patio deck (pictured).
+In neighboring Lewisville, Incendiary features live music on its outdoor patio most Fridays and Saturdays, weather permitting.
+A mile away, Old Nick Williams Distillery hosts weekend performances at its attached cocktail lounge, the Busted Barrel, which features a multi-tiered patio deck.

 The spaces and series highlighted here are just a sampling of live music offerings in Winston-Salem.
-Popular venues come in other forms too, with several prominent event spaces often holding concerts — among them downtown's Millennium Center, The Barn at Reynolda Village, and Truist Stadium.
+Popular venues come in other forms too, with several prominent event spaces often holding concerts — among them downtown's Millennium Center and Truist Stadium.

 Looking for large-scale, arena-style shows?
-You’ll find them at LJVM Coliseum and neighboring Allegacy Stadium (pictured), the 35k-seat home of Wake Forest football.
+You’ll find them at LJVM Coliseum and Allegacy Stadium (pictured), the 35k-seat home of Wake Forest football.
 The stadium has welcomed several big-name acts in recent year, including Billy Joel, Guns N' Roses, and Paul McCartney.
-Meanwhile, many of top performing arts groups — including the Winston-Salem Symphony — take the stage at historic Reynolds Auditorium while downtown's iconic Steven's Center undergoes a renovation.
+Meanwhile, many of top performing arts groups — including the Winston-Salem Symphony — are taking the stage at historic Reynolds Auditorium while downtown's iconic Steven's Center undergoes a multi-year renovation.

-For a look at more live music events in town, check out our online Events Calendar
+For more live music events in town, check out our online Events Calendar